 What is Products Liability?

 Product liability arguments generally fall into three categories:

 1. Design Defects.
-As the name suggests, a plaintiff will argue that the danger or risk of injury stems from the product itself—that the product is inherently dangerous.
+As the name suggests, a plaintiff will argue that the danger or risk of injury stems from the product itself.
 Defendants may successfully counterargue that there is no alternative design that would still fulfill the product’s purpose.